georgc4/data_compression/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders Download the executable file and run to use the GUI.
+Download the executable file and run to use the GUI.
 To use the source code separately then clone the repository an run as desired.

 ### Executing program

-* How to run the program
-* Step-by-step bullets

 Download the executable file and run to use the GUI.
 To use the source code separately then clone the repository an run as desired.